zer0cache/matic-docs/docs/maintain/delegate/delegate.md

 :::note

-If you a validator, use a different non-validating address to log in as delegator.
+If you are a validator, use a different non-validating address to log in as delegator.

 :::